 Developmental genetics.
 (2005).
 In Cambridge encyclopedia of child development.

 Reference citation in text

 She states, "the 'placebo effect' ... disappeared when behaviors were studied in this manner" (Miele, 1993, p.276), but she did not clarify which behaviors were studied.

 Direct citation 2: Fewer than forty words

 Lee (1999) found that "The EAP writing curriculum incorporate reading and analysis of major academic journal articles in the specific field to identify macro-level organization an obligatory 'moves' in conjunction with writing practice." (p.
 21)

 Miele (1993) found the following:

 The "placebo effect," which had been verified in previous studies, disappeared when behaviors were studied in this manner.
 Furthermore, the behaviors were never exhibited again, even when reed rings were administered.
 Earlier studies were clearly premature in attributing the results to a placebo effect. (p.
-276) Margin from the left.
+276)